PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab01_ClassificationAnalyses.md

 When applying one-hot encoding to your dataset, you have to be aware of its drawbacks.
 Included, but not limited to:

 - One-hot encoding makes your dataset prone to what data professionals call 'The curse of dimensionality'.
-This data encoding technique greatly increases the dimensions of your dataset (i.e. the number of variables), making your analysis both memory, and computationally expensive.
+This data encoding technique greatly increases the dimensions of your dataset (i.e. the number of variables), making your analysis both memory and computationally expensive.
 In addition, one-hot encoding can complicate a regression task by increasing the chance of multicollinearity.
 This phenomenon occurs when a feature can be linearly predicted from the other features in the multiple linear regression model.
 -  One-hot encoding cannot be applied to ordinal data.
-This specific type of data needs a dense, - i.e. 'human-readable', representation, such as a regular pandas dataframe.
+This specific type of data need a dense, - i.e. 'human-readable', representation, such as a regular pandas dataframe.
 By creating 'dummy' variables out of the ordinal variable you will eliminate its intrinsic hierarchy.

-Data decoding techniques are not limited to outcome variables, the features, i.e the predictors of your model, can also benefit from this kind of engineering:
+Data decoding techniques are not limited to outcome variables, the features, i.e. the predictors of your model, can also benefit from this kind of engineering:

 > Creating a good model is more about feature engineering than it is about choosing the right model; well, assuming your go-to model is a good one like Random Forest.
 Feature engineering means improving, acquiring, and even synthesizing features that are strong predictors of your model's target variable.
 Synthesizing features means deriving new features from existing features or injecting features from other data sources.
 For example, we could synthesize the name of an apartment's New York City neighborhood from it's latitude and longitude.
 It doesn't matter how sophisticated our model is if we don't give it something useful to chew on.
 If there is no relationship to discover, because the features are not predictive, no machine learning model is going to give accurate predictions (Terr and Howard, 2018-2019).